10.6 Billing, Multiple Relationships, and Ethical Consultation

 • Billing and fees are ethical issues because they affect informed consent, access, trust, documentation, and honesty in professional services.

-• Consultation is appropriate when ethical duties, legal requirements, safety, and client preferences create uncertainty.
+• Consultation is appropriate whenever ethical duties, legal requirements, safety, and client preferences create high-stakes uncertainty.

-• Part 2 scenarios often reward early clarification and documentation before a billing, boundary, or role problem escalates.
+• Part 2 scenarios reward early clarification and documentation before a billing, boundary, or role problem escalates into harm.

 Ethical decisions about money, roles, and consultation

-Ethical practice often appears in ordinary business moments.
+Ethical practice often surfaces in ordinary business moments.
 A client disputes a fee.
-A psychologist discovers a billing error.
+You discover a billing error.
 A supervisee enters inaccurate service codes.
 A former client asks for a social relationship.
-A rural provider realizes everyone in the community knows one another.
-Part 2 uses these moments to test whether candidates can act with honesty, transparency, boundaries, and client welfare in mind.
+A rural provider realizes everyone in town knows one another.
+Part 2 uses these moments to test honesty, transparency, boundaries, and client welfare.

 Ethical issueKey questionDefensible response